23 Easy Ways to Make Lifelong Friends

 Unknown

-The research tells us that relationships are the crucial element to a joyful life.
+Furthermore, the research tells us that relationships are the crucial element to a joyful life.

-And even if you ignore the feel-good aspects, community is how people succeed.
+Yet, even if you ignore the feel-good aspects, community is how people succeed.
 We are so much more likely to support and go out of our way for those that we know and like.

-Many of the ideas below come straight from things that I have seen her do to build her tribe of people.
+Many of the sensational ideas below come straight from things that I have seen her do to build her tribe of people.
 So enjoy!

 1. UTILIZE THAT FIRE PIT